Lack of port infrastructure risks stunting growth of carbon capture technology

-Onboard carbon capture is a nascent idea where existing diesel engines and hydrocarbon fuels are used, but the CO2 emissions from them are captured after combustion rather than allowed to enter the atmosphere.
+Onboard carbon capture is a nascent idea in which existing diesel engines and hydrocarbon fuels are used, but their CO2 emissions are captured after combustion rather than allowed to enter the atmosphere.

-However, the report from the Global Centre for Maritime Decarbonisation in Singapore has evaluated how more thought needs to go into how the greenhouse gas will be removed from ships using the technology and then either sequestered or reused.
+However, a report from the Global Centre for Maritime Decarbonisation in Singapore says more thought needs to go into how the greenhouse gas will be removed from ships using the technology and then either sequestered or reused.

-It found that there are a limited number of ports have the infrastructure to handle liquified CO2.
+It found that a limited number of ports have the infrastructure to handle liquefied CO2.
 Industrial carbon capture is seen by a growing number of heavy shore-based heavy emitters as a key tool to their decarbonisation.

 Transportation infrastructure has therefore not yet been built up, including port handling infrastructure.

-The report states that any shipboard captured CO2 will likely need to be fed into a larger CO2 infrastuture network for the technology use to be economically feasible.
+The report says that any shipboard captured CO2 will probably need to be fed into a larger CO2 infrastructure network for the technology to be economically feasible.

-The report also notes that CO2 handling that is currently undertaken is for food grade CO2 and the authors point to limited operability between this grade of CO2 and that coming from ship exhausts.
+It also notes that CO2 handling that is currently undertaken is for food grade CO2 and says there is limited operability between this grade of CO2 and that coming from ship exhausts.

-It notes that captured CO2 in its liquid form is likely the most efficient and cost-effective state to store and transport CO2, so has proposed four concepts for offloading CO2 from ships using OCCS, including swapping ISO containers, ship-to-ship and ship-to-shore transfers.
+It notes that captured CO2 in its liquid form is probably the most efficient, cost-effective state in which to store and transport CO2, so has proposed four concepts for offloading it from ships using onboard carbon capture and storage, including swapping ISO containers, and ship-to-ship and ship-to-shore transfers.

-One safety concern over the use of CO2 raised in the report is the so-called triple point, the condition where the gas can exist in all three states, gas, liquid and solid.
+One safety concern over the use of CO2 raised in the report is the so-called triple point, the condition at which it can exist in all three states — gas, liquid and solid.

 Minor changes in temperature or pressure can lead to solid CO2, sometimes known as dry ice, and blockages in pipework.

-On the release of the report, Professor Lynn Loo, chief executive of GCMD, said, the study highlights the safety and infrastructure build-up challenges that need to be addressed if onboard carbon capture is to be used.
+Professor Lynn Loo, chief executive of the GCMD, said the study highlights the safety and infrastructure build-up challenges that need to be addressed if onboard carbon capture is to be used.

 “This study sheds light on these challenges, and highlights recommendations to holistically address these concerns for parties interested in advancing onboard carbon capture and storage, and liquid CO2 offloading concepts.”